Sunseeker launches new boatbuilding skills academy

 You are invited to join us for the first truly hybrid IIMS Annual Conference on 6-7 June 2023.
 The last face-to-face IIMS Annual Conference took place way back in 2019.
 With the pandemic receding, IIMS has decided it is long overdue and plans to test the Conference waters again.
 So, the Institute is delighted to announce the 2023 Annual Conference, AGM and Dinner which is scheduled to take place on Tuesday 6 and Wednesday 7 June.

-All are welcome and encouraged to participate in the event, either face-to-face or by Zoom Continue reading “Provisional announcement of a 2023 IIMS UK Conference in June”
+All are welcome and encouraged to participate in the event, either face-to-face or by Zoom Continue reading “Announcement of a 2023 IIMS Annual Conference in June”

 Carbon Monoxide Awareness Week 2022